netsmile/couchtransform/README.md

 ### The name of the database - default "test"

-Define the name of the CouchDB database to read from by setting the "COUCH_DATABSE" environment variable e.g.
+Define the name of the CouchDB database to read from by setting the "COUCH_DATABASE" environment variable e.g.

 ```
   export COUCH_DATABASE="mydatabase"